eth-cscs/cpp-course-2023/02_03_generic_programming_part2/generic_programming_part2.md

 <br></br>

-defeats purpose: have to make an interface template for each type that we may encounter
+defeats purpose: have interface template for each type that we may encounter

 </div>